|"Behold the handmaid of the Lord. Be it done unto me according to thy word." - Luke 1:38|

 Then the unexpected happened, I heard about a new doctor in the area who had studied NaProTechnology at the Pope Paul VI Institute.
 I quickly made an appointment.
 When I met Dr. Jason Mattingly I knew he was different.
 Not only did he really want to work to find the root or our problem, but he could also provide treatments with which Tate and I felt comfortable.
 The Pope Paul VI Institute has had tremendous success with these treatments, including the birth of our son, Joseph, in March 2008.
 We are thankful each day for the gentle care and treatment of Sylvia Corson and Dr. Jason Mattingly.

 We want to reach out to others who are on this difficult and lonely road.
-We hope you find this site helpful, and we want you to know that we are always available for support.
+We hope you find this site helpful.